-- Slightly adjusting the name of the working platform, by changing the "vendor" field target triplet by way of the LFS_TGT variable, ensures that the first build of Binutils and GCC produces a compatible cross-linker and cross-compiler.
-Instead of producing binaries for another architecture, the cross-linker and cross-compiler will produce binaries compatible with the current hardware. - The temporary libraries are cross-compiled.
-This removes all dependency on the host system, lessens the chance of headers or libraries from the host corrupting the new tools and allows for the possibility of building both 32-bit and 64-bit libraries on 64-bit capable hardware.
+• Slightly adjusting the name of the working platform, by changing the "vendor" field target triplet by way of the LFS_TGT variable, ensures that the first build of Binutils and GCC produces a compatible cross-linker and cross-compiler.
+Instead of producing binaries for another architecture, the cross-linker and cross-compiler will produce binaries compatible with the current hardware.

-• Careful manipulation of gcc's specs file tells the compiler which target dynamic linker will be used
+- The temporary libraries are cross-compiled.
+Because a cross-compiler by its nature cannot rely on anything from its host system, this method removes potential contamination of the target system by lessening the chance of headers or libraries from the host being incorporated into the new tools.
+Cross-compilation also allows for the possibility of building both 32-bit and 64-bit libraries on 64-bit capable hardware. - Careful manipulation of gcc's specs file tells the compiler which target dynamic linker will be used